Temasek-Dynamics/gestelt/gestelt_bringup/README.md

 E_STOP_E,         // 4
 EMPTY_E,          // 5
 ```

+# Metrics to measure
+MAKE SURE TO BUILD IN RELEASE MODE

+- Record metrics
+    - Communications
+        - Signal strength to wifi network
+            - `iw dev wlan0 link`
+        - Bandwidth (Network capacity), total messages sizes
+            - `sudo iftop`
+        - Network Speed
+            - TCP Mode
+                - On PC A, set up server `iperf -s`, take note of tcp port number
+                - On PC B, set up client connecting to IP of PC A: `iperf -c PC_A_IP`
+            - UDP Mode
+                - On PC A, set up server `iperf -s -u`, take note of tcp port number
+                - On PC B, set up client connecting to IP of PC A: `iperf -c PC_A_IP -u -b 1000m`
+        - Network Latency
+            - use `sudo mtr --no-dns --report --report-cycles 60 IP_ADDR` or `ping`
+        - ROS
+            - Measure message size for incoming point clouds

+    - Hardware (Radxa)
+        - CPU Usage
+            - Use `htop`
+        - Wall time (aka 'real' time )
+            - Elapsed time from start to finish of the call.
+Includes time slices used by other processes and the time the process spends blocked (waiting for I/O to complete
+            )
+        - CPU Runtime (aka 'user' time)
+            - Amount of CPU time spent in user-mode code (outside the kernel) within the process.
+Only actual CPU time used in executing the process.
+        - System time
+            - Amount of time spent within the kernel, as opposed to library code.
+Could include I/O, allocating memory.
+        - Sometimes Sys + user > real, as multiple processors work in parallel.
+        - What is important to us is the 'real' time as we want to ensure that the planner is able to plan with a high enough frequency
+        - Measure for planner, Depth map

+    - Integration tests
+        - Replan frequency
+        - Tracking error
+        - Success rate
+        - Maximum flight speed it can enable in sparse/dense environment
+        - Maximum number of UAVs it can handle

 # TODO
-    - Consider a mixed ecosystem approach
-        - Look at porting from ROS1 to ROS2
+- Add timebenchmark class to
-            - Simulation
-            - Egoplanner Library
-            - Launch files
-            - gestelt_bringup executables
-        - Aim:
+    - planner
-            - To be able to use third party libraries from ROS easily
-            - Reduce unnecessary components
+    - gridmap
+- Measure point cloud size in gridmap
+- Create message type that shows debug information such as the metrics
 - Perform physical tests to determine physical characteristics
     - Use the actual mass in Gazebo params
         - 0.25 g
     - Motor coefficients
         - Motor 6000V
     - Battery: 2S 7.4V
     - Propellers: 3 inch three-blade propellers
+- Correct tracking error algo

 ## Simulation
 - Explore weird phenomenom between drone_num/formation_num and path planning problems